rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 # Version History

+* 8.0.0 - Updated to the latest SDK version | Updated dependencies to the latest version | Added new connection parameter `SSL Verify`
 * 7.0.2 - `Scan Completion` - Update query outputs to match schema types
 * 7.0.1 - `Scan Completion` - Update query outputs to match schema names
 * 7.0.0 - `Scan Completion` - Rework trigger to use a new query, resulting in a new output & removed all inputs except for `site_id` | `Top Remediations` - Update vulnerability_id to nexpose_id